 Participation is on the up and the amount of women's teams across the country continues to grow.
 Many teams are based at universities and colleges but there are also a number of community teams.

 Coaching and Volunteering

-2. Find your local American Football opportunities by on the British American Football Association website.
+2. Find your local American football opportunities on the British American Football Association website.